 3. Basilica of Bom Jesus – UNESCO World Heritage Site

-- A 400-year-old church housing the remains of St. Francis Xavier.
+A 400-year-old church housing the mortal remains of St. Francis Xavier, one of the most important Christian sites in India.

 4. Se Cathedral